 This workshop will provide hands on experience with working lidar data in raster format in R. It will cover the basics of what lidar data are and commonly derived data products.

-- Know what lidar data are and how they're used in science.
+- Explain what lidar data are and how they’re used in science.

-- Understand the key lidar data products - Digital Surface model, digital terrain model and canopy height model.
+- Describe the key lidar data products - digital surface model, digital terrain model and canopy height model.

-- know how to work with, analyze and export results of lidar derived rasters in R.
+- Work with, analyze and export results of lidar derived rasters in R.

 Things to Do Before the Workshop